kaievns/the-log/posts/lead/drafts/people-management-101.md

 determines to me whether they are ready for the next step or not.

-And yet, even with the most talent for working with other people, the first time engineering managers often struggle with the concept of managing people.
-I find that many newly minted EMs don't get any coaching ot the matter either.
+And yet, even with the most talent for working with other people, the first time engineering managers often struggle with the concept of actually managing people.
+I find that many newly minted EMs don't get any coaching on the matter either.

 So, today I'm going to share some structures and tips.
 I hope it will be helpful to some of you.